Tezatronic/-thesetupvault/src/content/blog/the-best-adjustable-laptop-stand-for-your-home-office-setup.md

 ### 4. Footprint and Desk Integration
 Your desk space is valuable.
 A bulky stand can crowd your workspace, leaving little room for notebooks, coffee mugs, or routing cables.
 A well-designed stand should have a compact base plate that allows you to store your external keyboard or a USB-C docking station underneath the elevated platform when they are not in use.

-If you are planning a complete workspace overhaul, check out our guide on [essential home office upgrades](/blog/second-post/) to see how to coordinate your desk accessories for maximum efficiency.

 ---